 The term 'governance' has become widely used in debates in Political Science, Public Policy and International Relations - often to mean very different things.
 In this module, students are introduced to its nature, meaning and significance.
 Governance's central concern is with how societies are being, and can be, steered in an increasingly complex world where states must interact with and influence other actors and institutions to achieve results.
 The course encourages students to understand the impact of governance and political forces such as - globalisation, europeanisation, neo-liberals reform etc - on both political power and the identity of the nation-state.30 credits

 The module's purposes are to introduce students to the dominant analytical and methodological traditions in politics (broadly understood as 'positivism' and 'interpretivism') and the different ontological, epistemological, and methodological implications of each tradition for the study of politics.
 The module will require students to consider explicitly their approach to the study of politics, and understand both the strengths and weaknesses of their individual understanding.
 The module requires students to be able to articulate coherently their understanding of what politics is and what they consider to be the most appropriate way of studying and researching politics and present reasoned arguments for their choices.
 As such this module is an essential precursor to their specific programme and to the dissertation.15 credits

 - Research and Dissertation Preparation

-- Democratic Governance in the Twenty-first Century: Problems, Innovations and Solutions
+- Democratic Governance in the 21st Century: Problems, Innovations and Solutions

-- Politics and Governance of the European Union
+- The Governance and Politics of the European Union

 - Wellbeing in Politics and Policy